dumpst3rfir3/ludus_stuff/README.md

 * **basic-ad-config.yml:** This is my config for a very basic Active Directory setup.
 It sets up:
     - A domain: dumpster.fire
     - A DC running Windows Server 2022
-    - A basic Windows 2019 server with MS SQL installed
+    - A basic Windows 2019 server
     - 2 workstations, one running Windows 10 and the other running Windows 11
         * The workstations include the Ludus additional tools (Office, Chrome, etc.)
     - 2 OUs, US and CA